 Also called Bang for the buck, the inherent ROI-like analysis in this method feels intuitive and is also embedded within other prioritization techniques.

-To visualize this technique, use a Value vs. Cost graph.
+One way to visualize this technique, is through a graph.
 Scatter plot all features being considered, with regards to their score in each dimension.
 Then, prioritization rankings will be visible as the slopes of the lines going from the origin to each feature.
 The higher the slope, the higher the priority.

 “If you use time-to-build to prioritize what to build next, you’ll end up with a product full of easy solutions.”